aolivier23/skyline/README.md

 - I can display textures on boxes and the skybox now!
 - TODO: Get oneCell working with textures.
-- TODO: I sometimes get a circular pattern of black spots on textures from about 2-3 units away.
-I think a similar visual artifact was caused by a bad choice for epsilon in gdmlRaytrace.
 - Dear ImGUI has features to integrate textures into GUIs, but it doesn't have an obvious way to select an image.
 I have to change whatever part of the OpenGL3 example consumes ImTextureID and basically write my own vertex and fragment shaders to display textures